 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Pazazz apples are available during the fall and winter months.
+Pazazz apples are available in the fall through winter.

 People have spotted Pazazz Apples using the Specialty Produce app for iPhone and Android.